-Last week we explored how and why businesses gather and use information from the field.
-Today we’ll dive deeper into some of the different methods for collecting data.
+In our last post, we explored how and why businesses gather and use information from the field.
+In this post, we’ll dive deeper into some of the different methods for collecting data.

 There is not one “best” data collection technique — every process comes with pros and cons.
 Some methods are better for projects that only require quantitative data, while others are better for uncovering qualitative data.